Background pattern

 Pregnancy

 The use of zolpidem during pregnancy is not recommended.
-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor.
+If you are pregnant or breastfeeding, or think you may be pregnant, or plan to become pregnant, consult your doctor.

 If used during pregnancy, there is a risk that the baby may be affected.

-Reduced fetal movement and variability of fetal heart rate may occur after taking zolpidem during the second and/or third trimester of pregnancy.
+Reduced fetal movement and fetal heart rate variability may occur after taking zolpidem during the second and/or third trimester of pregnancy.

-If you take zolpidem in the last months of pregnancy or during delivery, your baby may experience muscle weakness, abnormally low body temperature, and moderate respiratory depression (respiratory depression).
+If you take zolpidem in the last months of pregnancy or during childbirth, your baby may experience muscle weakness, decreased body temperature, and moderate respiratory failure (respiratory depression).

-If you take this medicine regularly towards the end of pregnancy, your baby may develop physical dependence and may be at risk of developing withdrawal symptoms such as agitation or tremors.
+If you take this medication regularly at the end of pregnancy, your baby may develop symptoms of physical dependence and may be at risk of developing withdrawal symptoms such as agitation or tremors.
 In this case, the newborn should be closely monitored after birth.

-Since zolpidem passes into breast milk in small amounts, zolpidem should not be taken during breastfeeding.
+Since zolpidem passes into breast milk only in small amounts, zolpidem should not be taken during breastfeeding.

 Fertility